Michael Stuart, MD, works diligently to improve concussion diagnosis, treatment and prevention for athletes

 We need to work toward better awareness, a high index of suspicion, immediate removal from play for any suspected concussion, improved diagnosis, novel treatment options and preventive strategies.

 Michael Stuart, MD, is a member of the Scientific Advisory Board for the International Concussion Society.
-The International Concussion Society sponsored website Concussion.Org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
 Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.